meaghanreinschmidt/weekend-react-gallery/README.md

 - [X] Add non-functional like button to .map and reformat
 - [X] Shift .map function and gallery data loop to GalleryList component
 - [X] Create GalleryItem component from GalleryList
+- [X] Set toggle for image and description
+- [ ] Fix likeImage button on page

 ### Hints